-You will notice our new approach to emergency care immediately upon entering the Emergency Department: as a patient, you enter through a separate walk-in entrance or are brought in by ambulance to a covered bay that leads directly into the emergency room.
-You will be greeted by a registered nurse, who employs a new rapid triage procedure to assess patients before you’re led to a private, comfortable space for evaluation by one of our emergency medicine doctors.
+You enter the Mount Sinai Queens Emergency Department through a separate walk-in entrance on Crescent Street or are brought in by ambulance to a covered bay that leads directly into the emergency room.
+You will be greeted by a registered nurse, who employs a rapid triage procedure to assess patients, before you’re led to a private, comfortable space for a medical evaluation.
 Our goal is to quickly get you to the right place for the right treatment.
-A CT scanner and X-ray equipment dedicated to our patients ensures prompt testing and quick turnaround time for test results, especially for diagnosis of stroke.
+A CT scanner and X-ray equipment dedicated to emergency patients ensure prompt testing and quick turnaround time for test results, especially for diagnosis of stroke.

-We work hard to keep the lines of communication wide open so you can tell us if there’s a change in how you’re feeling, and we keep you informed as we learn more about your condition.
+We work hard to keep the lines of communication open, so you can tell us if there’s a change in how you’re feeling, and we can inform you as we learn more about your condition.
 Our hospital staff members speak more than 35 languages, reflecting the diversity of our vibrant community.
 Our telephone language line allows easy and immediate access to virtually every language, aiding communication between you and our staff.

-In many cases, you are treated and return home the same day.
-If doctors believe that further treatment is necessary, you will be admitted to a room upstairs, where you receive quality care from a different team of physicians and nurses.
+In many cases, you or your child are treated and return home the same day.
+If doctors believe that further treatment is necessary, adults will be admitted to a room upstairs.
+There you will receive quality care from a different team of physicians and nurses.
 In rare instances, when highly specialized treatment is necessary, you may be transported to one of our Mount Sinai campuses in Manhattan.
 Our Pediatric Short Stay Unit, located at Mount Sinai Beth Israel on the Lower East Side of Manhattan, provides monitoring up to 48 hours after emergency care if medically necessary.
 Infants and children who need hospital care will be admitted to Mount Sinai Kravis Children’s Hospital.

-All doctors, nurses, and staff caring for patients throughout Mount Sinai use our electronic medical record system for instant access to comprehensive patient information, including your current status, medical history, medications, and test results.
-It provides up-to-the-minute information that can be shared by the entire medical team treating you, better enabling us to provide timely, efficient, coordinated care, and minimizing the risk of errors.
+All doctors, PAs, nurses, and staff caring for patients throughout Mount Sinai use our electronic medical record (EMR) system for instant access to comprehensive patient information, including current status, medical history, medications, and test results.
+It provides up-to-the-minute information that can be shared by the entire medical team, better enabling us to provide timely, efficient, coordinated care, and minimizing the risk of errors.

 Why Mount Sinai Queens for Emergency Care?

-With the opening of the new Stavros Niarchos Emergency Department, Mount Sinai Queens has put all of the elements in place to ensure high quality, safe, compassionate care, including:
+With the opening of the Stavros Niarchos Emergency Department in 2016, Mount Sinai Queens has put all the elements in place to ensure high-quality, safe, compassionate care:

 - New cutting-edge Emergency Department features the latest technology and medical services.

-- State-of-the-art CT scanner and X-ray equipment dedicated to patients in the Emergency Department ensures timely testing and results and minimizes wait time.
+- State-of-the-art CT scanner and X-ray equipment dedicated to patients in the Emergency Department to allow for timely testing and results and minimizes wait time.

 - We are designated a primary stroke center by The Joint Commission and the New York State Department of Health and a recipient of the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award, which recognizes excellent stroke care.